-Enrolment of new nodes into networks with enrolled nodes present is described in [I-D.ietf-anima-bootstrapping-keyinfra] ("BRSKI") and makes use of Enrolment over Secure Transport (EST) [RFC7030] with [RFC8366] vouchers to securely enroll devices.
-BRSKI connects new devices ("pledges") to extended EST servers ("Registrars") via a Join Proxy.
+Enrolment of new nodes into networks with enrolled nodes present is described in [I-D.ietf-anima-bootstrapping-keyinfra] ("BRSKI") and makes use of Enrolment over Secure Transport (EST) [RFC7030] with

+[RFC8366] vouchers to securely enroll devices.
+BRSKI connects new devices ("pledges") to "Registrars" via a Join Proxy.